yijiangh/conmech/README.md

 * Visual Studio 2015 (required for all Python versions, see notes below)
 * CMake >= 3.1

-## Installation

 *conmech*'s python bindings are built with a CMake-based build system via [pybind11].
 **It is recommended (especially for Windows users) to test the environment with the [cmake_example for pybind11](https://github.com/pybind/cmake_example) before proceeding to build conmech.**

-### Install python bindings

-Just clone this repository and pip install.
+Then, clone this repository and pip install.
 Note the `--recursive` option which is needed for cloning the submodules:

 ```bash
 git clone --recursive https://github.com/yijiangh/conmech